GrimLink/GrimLInk/README.md

 Hi, I am Sean van Zuidam also known on the web as [@GrimLink](https://twitter.com/GrimLink).

 I am a Frontend Developer from Zwolle, The Netherlands.
-A gamer and a fan of METAL 🤘
+A gamer and a fan of METAL and rock music 🤘

-Also the creator of [@fylgja](https://github.com/fylgja) .
+Also the creator of [@fylgja](https://github.com/fylgja).
 A modular and customizable front-end framework for building UI components for the web.